Person detained by federal immigration officials during school dropoff at Chicago school

 “No child should be afraid of going to school because they fear seeing their parents ambushed during school drop offs,” Lopez said in a statement to Chalkbeat.
 “Our schools should be places of safety and learning, not fear and separation.”

 Ald.
 Jeylu Gutierrez, whose ward includes the Acero schools, said the person arrested is a father of three kids, two at Idar and one at Soto.
 He was dropping the two younger kids off to school when he was arrested, she said.
-Gutierrez, who said she got in touch with the family, said she doesn’t know why the father was arrested.
+Gutierrez, who said she got in touch with the family, said Wednesday she didn’t know why the father was arrested.

 “All the family is devastated and the school community,” said Gutierrez, who was at a candlelight vigil Wednesday night focused on saving three Acero schools, which serve a largely Hispanic student population, from closure.
 She said several families decided not to attend the event to take extra precautions.